Weak Gravity Conjecture of Charged-Rotating-AdS Black Hole Surrounded by Quintessence and String Cloud: Abstract

 \section{Abstract}

-Researchers have recently applied a series corrections to general relativity to find the relationship between entropy and extremality bound of black hole.
-This relationship has been investigated for many black holes, such as charged AdS, rotating and massive gravity black holes.
-Now we give small constant correction to the action and confirm these universal relations for a charged-rotating-AdS black hole.
-Then we examine these calculations for the black hole which is surrounded by the quintessence and also cloud of string.
+A series of corrections to general relativity have recently been applied to find the relationship between entropy and extremality-bound black holes.
+This relationship has been investigated for many black holes, such as charged AdS, rotating, and massive gravity black holes.
+We give a minor constant correction to the action and confirm these universal relations for a charged-rotating-AdS black hole.
+We then examine these calculations for the black hole, surrounded by the quintessence and the cloud of string.
 In this paper, we evaluate a new universal relation.
-It means that we find the relation between the extermlity mass of the black hole and factor of cloud string $-\zeta\frac{\partial b}{\partial \epsilon}=\frac{\partial M_{ext}}{\partial\epsilon}$ and observe that the corresponding universal relation is well established.
-In fact, we note here that the added constant correction is inversely related to the entropy of the black hole.
-It leads us to see that the mass-to-charge ratio decreases and fully confirms the weak gravity conjecture (WGC) issue in the black hole.\\\\ Keywords: Universal relations, Charged-rotating-AdS black holes, Quintessence, Cloud of string, WGC.
+It means that we find the relation between the extremal mass of the black hole and the factor of cloud string and observe that the corresponding universal relation is well established.
+We find that the quintessence terms play a very effective role in calculating the mass-charge ratio and concept of weak gravity conjecture of black holes.
+We note here that the added constant correction is inversely related to the entropy of the black hole.
+It leads us to see that the mass-to-charge ratio decreases and fully confirms the black hole's weak gravity conjecture (WGC).\\\\ Keywords: Black holes, Quintessence, String, Weak gravity conjecture.